Social World Models: Social Interaction with Social World Model

-We propose \texttt{Foresee and Act}, a simple inference-time algorithm that enables agents to simulate the consequences of their actions before committing to them.
-As shown in Figure~\ref{fig:swm-agent}, the agent first samples a candidate action at each timestep.
-Then, using the SWM grounded in \protocolname, it simulates how the social state would evolve, including how other agents might interpret the action and how the environment might respond.
-In our implementation, we decouple the SWM from the agent's decision-making process: one LLM predicts the next social world state, and another LLM selects the agent's action based on the simulated outcome.
-This process is repeated iteratively for a fixed number of steps $N$ to refine the agent’s decision.
+\paragraph{Foresee and Act with Social World Model} We propose \texttt{Foresee and Act}, a simple inference-time algorithm that predicts a possible consequence before the agent commits to an action.
+The agent first samples a candidate action; the SWM then predicts one next social state, including how other agents might interpret the action and how the environment might respond.
+In our implementation, one LLM predicts the next social world state, and another LLM generates agent's action and refines it based on the simulated outcome.
+Algorithm~\ref{alg:foresee_and_act} summarizes this procedure, and Figure~\ref{fig:swm-agent} provides an illustrative example.
+We evaluate only one-step lookahead.
+This isolates whether a single predicted state can help while limiting inference cost and error accumulation; whether multi-step rollouts improve further remains an open question.